|JOB TITLE:||Case Worker|

 - Must have a reliable vehicle, driver’s license, insurance and registration and be able to provide a clean drivers abstract

-- Will need to produce a Police Information Record Check and Child Intervention Check
+- Will need to provide a recent Police Information Record Check and Child Intervention Check

-Boyle Street Community Services values diversity and welcomes applications from First Nation, Inuit, Métis, New Canadian, racialized, differently abled and LGBTTQIA communities.
+Boyle Street Community Services values diversity and welcomes applications from First Nation, Inuit, Métis, New Canadian, racialized, differently abled and LGBTTQIA2S communities.